ianhomer/ask/README.md

 You can try this out at no cost if you are in a region that is eligible for the Gemini API free usage.

+If you set up an voice to text transcribe service then you can control the command line with voice.
+See below for details.

 ## Installation

 You can either run direct from source